 Some controversy emerged after Tye Sheridan was cast.
 Casting website Cast It Talent had advertised that the film was seeking "unknown talent" for the lead role.
 Several people sent in audition videos in hopes of being cast.
 When news of Sheridan's casting came out less than a day after the casting campaign ended, the reaction of people who auditioned ranged from understanding that they likely wouldn't be picked to outrage because they felt they had been lied to.

-Nick Robinson, Nat Wolff, and Dalton Vaughn were considered for the role of Wade Watts/Parzival before Tye Sheridan was cast.
+Nick Robinson and Nat Wolff were considered for the role of Wade Watts/Parzival before Tye Sheridan was cast.

 During the scene in the dance club where i-R0k tells the girls to leave the booth, the song "Blue Monday" by New Order is playing.
 In the movie The Wedding Singer (1998) (which is another movie deep in 80s trivia), the same song is playing when Adam Sandler and his co-stars are in a very similar dance club in a nearly identical booth.